rileyjson/Cheetah-Sign/Documentation/Deployment.md

-# Deployment & Maintenance of Cheetah Sign
+# Deployment of Cheetah Sign

 ## Overview